udexon/SAIGON/S_insert.md

 Without homoiconicity, it will be impossible to write a "self evaluating program", e.g. to accomplish the seemingly trivial task of inserting Logcat code to "Hello world" Kotlin example.

-- Why would a programmer wants to insert a `Logcat()` function in a program?
-- How could we simulate the programmer's decision to do so?
-- How could be set up a system that can 'self evaluate' a program that involves camera and image processing?
-- How can we make a program involoing camera and image processing 'self aware'?